BSN Track Admission Requirements

 - All Official College/University Transcripts: Mailed directly to the Admissions Office or received from the issuing institution via a secure email to firstname.lastname@example.org.

-- Advanced Placement, CLEP, and IB credits should be submitted on up-to-date transcripts.
+- Advanced Placement, CLEP, and IB transcripts must be submitted separately from AP, CLEP or IB.

 - If you have a transcript from outside the United States, it must be evaluated by the World Education Service: www.wes.org.